Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Results

-For all observables and in almost all cases, the coefficients are very consistent between U+U and Zr+Zr, except in the UCC region where the magnitudes of the coefficients are systematically smaller in Zr+Zr collisions.
+For all observables and in almost all cases, the coefficients are quite consistent between U+U and Zr+Zr.
 Clear differences between event averaging based on $\npart$ and those based on $\nqp$ are also visible in the UCC region, reflecting the effects of volume fluctuations.
-These differences reach up to 20\% for $C_{\mathrm{d}}\{2\}$ and $\lr{\varepsilon_2^2\delta d_{\perp}/d_{\perp}}$; they are even larger for $C_{\mathrm{d}}\{3\}$, and $C_{\mathrm{d}}\{4\}$, but are negligible for $\lr{\varepsilon_2^2}$.
-What this means is that by selecting extremely central events, one might introduce a large smearing effects from volume fluctuations for skewness and kurtosis observables.
-Therefore the optimal centrality range to maximize the deformation effects yet avoid strong volume fluctuations should be events in not too central region, such as 0--1\% or 0--5\%.
-In general, the $c'$ are much smaller than $b'$ for even-order cumulants, but are larger than $b'$ for skewness $C_{\mathrm{d}}\{3\}$ and $\lr{\varepsilon_2^2\delta d_{\perp}/d_{\perp}}$ in the central collisions.
-The latter confirms earlier conclusion that three-particle correlations involving $v_2$ and $[\pT]$ in heavy ion collisions are unique and sensitive probe of the nuclear triaxiality.
-In some limited cases such as $b'$ for $C_{\mathrm{d}}\{3\}$ and $C_{\mathrm{d}}\{4\}$, the results are quantitatively different between calculation based on nucleons and that based on quarks (compare the symbols with the lines), suggesting that the deformation contribution to high-order cumulants of $d_{\perp}$ (hence those of $[\pT]$) are also sensitive to the subnucleon fluctuations.
+These differences are negligible for $\lr{\varepsilon_2^2}$, but reach up to 20\% for $C_{\mathrm{d}}\{2\}$ and $\lr{\varepsilon_2^2\delta d_{\perp}/d_{\perp}}$; they are even larger for $C_{\mathrm{d}}\{3\}$, and $C_{\mathrm{d}}\{4\}$.
+What this means is that by selecting extremely central events, one might introduce a large bias from volume fluctuations on skewness and kurtosis.
+Therefore, the optimal centrality range to maximize the deformation effects, yet avoid strong volume fluctuations, should not be too narrow.
+A more reasonable choice would be 0\%--1\% or 0\%--5\%.
+In general, the magnitudes of $c'$ are much smaller than $b'$, except for skewness $C_{\mathrm{d}}\{3\}$ and $\lr{\varepsilon_2^2\delta d_{\perp}/d_{\perp}}$ in central collisions where $|c'|\gg |b'|$.
+The latter reinforces earlier conclusion that three-particle correlations involving $v_2$ and $[\pT]$ in heavy ion collisions are sensitive probe of the nuclear triaxiality.
+In some limited cases such as the $b'$ parameter for $C_{\mathrm{d}}\{3\}$ and $C_{\mathrm{d}}\{4\}$, the results are quantitatively different between the nucleon Glauber model and the quark Glauber model (compare the symbols with the lines), suggesting that the deformation contribution to high-order cumulants of $d_{\perp}$ are also sensitive to the subnucleon fluctuations.

-Table~\ref{tab:3} lists the values of $a'$, $b'$ and $c'$ from Eq.~\eqref{eq:17} in the 0--1\% most central collisions for the four cases for the calculation in each event and event averaging: calculation via nucleons and averaging via $\npart$, calculation via quarks and averaging via $\npart$, calculation via nucleons and averaging via $\nqp$ and calculation via quarks and averaging via $\nqp$.
-We see that the values of $a'$ could differ by up to a factor of 2 among the four cases.
-From these values, we can derive the analytical function form of the $(\beta_2,\gamma)$ dependence for each observable, including various normalized cumulants discussed in pervious sections.
+Table~\ref{tab:3} lists the values of $a'$, $b'$ and $c'$ from Eq.~\eqref{eq:17} in the 0\%--1\% most central collisions for the four cases for calculating the observable and performing event averaging.
+One sees that the values of $a'$ could differ by up to a factor of 2 among the four cases.
+From these values, one derives the analytical function form for the $(\beta_2,\gamma)$ dependence for each observable, including various normalized cumulants discussed in pervious sections.